-This is a classic of science-fiction.
-As an early example of the time-travel subgenre, this book sets a standard for fantastic futures.
-A nondescript scientist in London, having a dinner party with some friends, announces he has built a machine for travelling in time.
+This book is a classic of science-fiction.
+As an early example of the time-travel subgenre, it sets a standard for fantastic futures.
+A nondescript scientist in London is having a dinner party with some friends and announces he has built a machine for traveling in time.
 All incredulous with his sleight of hand, his listeners turn very skeptical ears to his tale of travelling to the year 802701.
 The world is a very different place, populated by two species of humans.
-Wells' reason for this division is rooted in the socio-political views that made him a founding member of the Fabian Society.
+Wells's reason for this division is rooted in the socio-political views that made him a founding member of the Fabian Society.
 This short book is part science-fiction, part social commentary.
-The voyage into the distant future is fascinating, but also left me wondering about the potential for this sort of tale.
-Given the vast number of time-travel tales spawned since the publication of this book, one can see that others wondered also about that potential.
-Writing sci-fi wasn't specifically Wells' goal here, though, and it would have been a less interesting book if it was.
+The voyage into the far distant future is fascinating, but also left this reader wondering about the potential for this sort of tale.
+Given the vast number of time-travel stories spawned since the publication of this book, one can see that others wondered also about that potential.
+Writing sci-fi wasn't specifically Wells's goal here, though, and it would have been a less interesting book if it was.
 A 1960 film of the same name stuck close to Wells' story, but lost much of the social scale Wells brilliantly applied in the novel.
+(A 2002 movie was more spectacular, but was even further from the book.)

 Also by H. G. Wells: [The First Men in the Moon] [The War of the Worlds]